Litton Industries

-Litton Industries, Inc., was an American defense contractor that specialized in shipbuilding, aerospace, electronic components, and information technology.
+Litton Industries, Inc. was an American defense contractor that specialized in shipbuilding, aerospace, electronic components, and information technology.
 The company was founded in 1953 and was named after inventor Charles Litton Sr., who was also an early investor in the company.

 During the 1960s, the company began acquiring many unrelated firms and became one of the largest conglomerates in the United States.
 At its peak, in addition to many defense-related companies, it also owned both Royal Typewriters and Adler, Moffat major appliances, Stouffer Corporation foods and hospitality, and various office equipment and furniture companies.

 Like many conglomerates, the company suffered significant declines in the 1970s, selling off many of its unrelated brands and had largely returned to its defense roots by the 1980s.
 The company continued to shrink after the ending of the Cold War and by the late 1990s was a corporate takeover target.
 The company was purchased by Northrop Grumman in 2001.

 History

 Litton Industries was originally established as an electronics company building navigation, communications and electronic warfare equipment.
 They diversified and became a much larger business, with major shipyards, and manufacturing microwave ovens.

 It was founded in 1953 by American business executive Charles Bates "Tex" Thornton alongside his associates Roy Ash and Hugh Jamieson.
 Headquartered in Beverly Hills, California, the original name of the company was 'Electro Dynamics Corporation.'
 In 1954, with a loan from the Lehman Brothers, Thornton acquired the vacuum tube producer 'Litton Industries Inc' from its founder Charles Litton Sr. for $1.5 million and subsequently adopted its name.

 Although Litton Industries lacked capital in the beginning, Thornton thought that the U.S. Department of Defense would need more sophisticated weapons and that the demand for another large electronics company would increase.
 During the years, Litton Industries acquired several other smaller companies and had merged with Monroe Calculating Machine.
 Monroe used Litton's technological assets and Litton required Monroe's sales and service outlets.
-During the late 1950s and early 1960s, 50% of Litton's business was with the U.S. Government; besides calculators, they were also producing inertial guidance systems for aircraft, potentiometers, duplexers, etc.
+During the late 1950s and early 1960s, 50% of Litton's business was with the U.S. Government; besides calculators, it was also producing inertial guidance systems for aircraft, potentiometers, duplexers, etc.

 In 1961, Litton acquired Ingalls Shipbuilding for $8 million and subsequently ventured into the production of submarines and oil-drilling equipment.
 By 1963, Litton Industries reached $500 million with a revenue of $393.8 million.

 In December 1964, Litton acquired Royal McBee.
 In 1968, Litton acquired the D. Van Nostrand Company and Chapman-Reinhold and merged them to form the publisher Van Nostrand-Reinhold.